westlepor/MERN-Food-Delivery/README.md

 ![alt text](https://github.com/hkryucr/mern-ct/blob/master/frontend/public/vote.png "Vote for each venue")

-Once all the group members have voted or the deadline is reached, the 3 most voted venues are displayed.
+Once all the group members have voted or the deadline is reached, the top 3 venues are displayed, based on number of votes.

 ![alt text](https://github.com/hkryucr/mern-ct/blob/master/frontend/public/results.png "Show vote results")

-### User authentication
+### User Authentication

-Users can sign up or log in to use the application.
+- Users can sign up or log in to use the application.
-Users can also log in through a demo account.
+- Users can also log in through a demo account.
-User credentials are securely hashed, salted, and stored with Bcrypt.
+- User credentials are securely hashed, salted, and stored with BCrypt.

-CODE

 ### Businesses